 sudo apt-get update sudo apt-get install virtualbox-guest-additions-iso

 In Bodhi, the VBoxGuestAdditions.iso will be downloaded to /usr/share/virtualbox/VBoxGuestAdditions.iso

-To install the Guest Additions for a particular virtual machine, you mount the ISO file in your virtual machine as a virtual CD-ROM and install from there.
+To install the Guest Additions for a particular virtual machine, you mount the ISO file in your virtual machine as a virtual CD-ROM and install it from there.
 The particular details of how you install the VirtualBox Guest Additions depends upon the Operating System installed in your virtual machine.
 Consult the documentation of this Operating System for the details.

 There are no known common issues.